shreyakumbam/ETLProject/README.md

 Loader

     *Posgres Copy library included.

-    *Loaded the file into a 'loader_table" i.e. to destination posgres
+    *Loaded the file into a 'loader_table' i.e. to destination posgres

     TBD